cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

 * <s>Add in NTD data.</s>
 * Update Readme.MD
     * Cherry pick commit.
+    * Link to Methodology
-* Consolidate the total service hours charts with Eric's findings.
+* <b>Consolidate the total service hours charts with Eric's findings.</b>
 * <s>Address Tiffany's comments
     * can you change the thickness of the line chart, looking a bit thick, no?
     * also in the text in the beginning, it's now reading like Apr, 2024, but should read Apr 2024
     * semi-annoying that the legend label runs off the page, perhaps the chart width needs to shrink by a little. the alternative seems more cumbersome, which is to inject a list into the legend</s>
+        * Amanda: Changed the name of legend values that were running off.
     * <s>maybe work more headers in? there's just 2 main headers, but kind of a lot of sections, like "map of routes" (this one esp gets buried) probably can be its own, "route typology"</s>
     * spacing after the map is really big - why?
         * Amanda: Think this always happens with `.explore()` but I need to talk to Eric about using something else to display the maps because operators with a lot of routes gets very overwhelming.